-New glasshouse at Orchard Nursery gets the thumbs up from customers
+New greenhouse at Orchard Nursery gets the thumbs up from customers

 Situated in a Victorian walled kitchen garden on the outskirts of East Grinstead, West Sussex, is family run business Orchard Nursery Plant Centre.

-“Our new glasshouse needed to be as close to the original design as possible whilst giving us the benefits of modern materials and manufacture,” said Lynda.
+“Our new greenhouse needed to be as close to the original design as possible whilst giving us the benefits of modern materials and manufacture,” said Lynda.

 “The clean lines and unfussy character of the building was right for the situation here within the walled garden,” added Lynda.

 Griffin’s greenhouses are thoroughly 21st century in design and boast traditional Victorian style architectural features including steep-pitched roofs.
 They are produced from the highest quality, maintenance-free aluminium.